vintasoftware/django-zombodb/docs/integrating.rst

     If you already have a custom queryset on your model, make it inherit from :py:class:`~django_zombodb.querysets.SearchQuerySetMixin`.

-Move forward to learn how to perform ElasticSearch queries through your model.
+Move forward to learn how to perform Elasticsearch queries through your model.